odpi/egeria/open-metadata-implementation/access-services/README.md

   The Project Management OMAS supports the metadata associated with projects and campaigns.
 These projects and campaigns may be for governance projects, or generic data use projects.

+* **[security-manager](security-manager)** - exchange security related metadata with security services such as Apache Ranger.

+  The Security Manager OMAS provides the services to exchange security tags with access control and data protection technology services.
+It is called by the [Security Integrator OMIS](../integration-services/security-integrator).

 * **[security-officer](security-officer)** - set up rules to protect data.

   The Security Officer OMAS provides the services to support the definition of roles and rules for managing the protection of metadata and assets, plus work with the audit logs captured by the open metadata and governance tools.
 It is typically used by the security, compliance and auditing teams.

 * **[software-developer](software-developer)** - deliver useful metadata to software developers.